 Genesis 1:4 Day 1 of Creation

 So what did God do on the first day of creation?
-He looked at the earth and saw darkness and said “light be”.
-According to Genesis 1:4 it informs us that this first act of God was done to “divide” light from darkness.
-That is a amazing revelation if you understand it.
-We know from 1st John 1:5 that God is light and then it goes on to say that in him is no darkness.
-If you search the Bible using your Bible Search software you should look for words containing “light”, “darkness”, “day” or “night”.
-These words reveal a spiritual realization that we can see 1st in Genesis 1:3-5.
+God looked at the earth and saw darkness and said “light be”.
+According to Genesis 1:4 God informs us that this first act was done in order to “divide” light from darkness.
+That is a amazing revelation if you choose to understand it.
+We know from 1st John 1:5 that God is revealed to be “light” and then the verse goes on to teach us that in Him is no “darkness”.
+If we search the Bible using our Bible Search software we should look for verses containing the words “light”, “darkness”, “day” or “night”.
+These verses connect us to a revelation of a spiritual realization that we can see being initiated first in Genesis 1:3-5.
 If God is Light, what is darkness?
-Darkness would include anything not of God.
+We all understand that darkness is defined as the absence of light.
+Therefore, spiritual “darkness” would include anything not being a part of God.

-The implied meaning of this verse is that God has separated himself (God=Light) from darkness (???).
+The implied meaning of this verse is that God has separated himself (God=Light) from darkness (Eph 6:12).
 Let’s look briefly at the word “divide” in the Hebrew.
 According to Strong’s the Hebrew word H914 means to “sever”, “separate”, “divide asunder”, “make a difference”.
-The word implies a cutting into pieces using a sharp knife.
+This word implies a cutting into two pieces using a sharp knife.
 I could probably go into a lot more detail right here but that might just cloud the issue.
-What we should take away from the 1st day of creation is the separation of light from darkness.
-I will also mention this for the sake of argument later, if the world was introduced to light on day one the “sun” has to exist doesn’t it?
+What we should take away from the 1st day of creation is that there was a plan of God implemented for the separation of light from darkness.
+I will also mention this for the sake of argument later, if the world was introduced to light on day one the “sun” has to also already exist doesn’t it?
 It is an interesting puzzle, but one that we will address later.

 Posted on October 14, 2009, in Bible Study, Chapter 1, Genesis and tagged Bible, Christianity, Church, creation, Genesis, Interpretation, Jesus, Knowledge, Light, Symbolism, Truth, understanding.
 Bookmark the permalink.
 Leave a comment.